dukeboard/kevoree-modeling-framework/README.md

 fun noReferencesVisit()
 ```

-To visit attributes of a model element, KMF use a dedicated model visitor named ModelAttributeVisitor.
-This visitor rely on the triggering of a method visit which is called with the content (value) and the name of the attribute.
+To visit the attributes of a model element, KMF provides a dedicated model visitor named ModelAttributeVisitor.
+The `visit`method of this visitor is called for each attribute of a model elements, with the content (value) and the name of the attribute.

 ```
 trait ModelAttributeVisitor {